So, how can we create a culture built on common expectations that guide our daily work?

 Some would challenge this suggestion by saying that adults and teachers should be held to different standards.
 Is it responsible, though, to expect something of children that you wouldn't expect of adults?
 Is it always appropriate to start a discussion about expectations on what we want to see from students?

 - PASS THE "DEAD MAN'S" TEST

 Of course, we already do this in education.
 It is often just too late.
 I see positively stated expectations frequently on behavior contracts used as interventions with students for discipline reasons.
 There is nothing wrong with this practice.
 Indeed, it is helpful in many cases to offer students (and even adults) replacement behaviors.
 It is a quick way of telling kids, "Stop doing ___ and start doing ___ instead."

 What about just having "placement" behaviors that are clearly defined up front for all students?
 Then, each person can know how to act in this "place" all the time.
-If behavior contracts have been shown to be constructive supports for student discipline, I can't help but wonder why a school with 1000 students wouldn't have 1000 behavior contracts.

 - EASY TO IDENTIFY

 In fact, a good check-for-understanding is not only asking a student to tell you what an expectation is, but to also show you.
 If a young person can describe it in words yet has trouble getting his body to physically act it out, then we still have work to do in defining the expectation.
 Again, although it might seem elementary, this principle applies just as equally to adult stakeholders (teachers, coaches, administrators, parents, etc.).